 Well, the wobbling from side to side and back-fort is reduced.
 But the extra moolah doesn’t seem to justify it.
 Unless you place it against a wall or buy the one with the crossbar at the frames, then it’s worth the extra money.

-Both brands are in the same boat when it comes to set up.
-Jarvis and V2 both have a lot of screws and it’s quite challenging to insert these into the frame.
+Both brands are in the same boat when it comes to setup.
+Jarvis and Uplift V2 both have a lot of screws and it’s quite challenging to insert these into the frame.

 For Jarvis bamboo, the setup of the base alone took about 30 minutes.
 And you might also need another hand to assemble the columns properly.
 Since you have to make sure that the screws are aligned.